FenixAlliance/ABS.Docs/English/Web-Apps/View-Components.md

 ## View search path
 The Alliance Business Suite searches for ViewComponents using the Alliance Business Model Schema.
 It will use case insensitive search by `Name` and `Id` for the ViewComponent.

-If the View Component is not rendered, no errors will be thrown,
+Note: If the View Component is not rendered, no errors will be thrown and only an empty markup string will be rendered.

 ## Perform synchronous work
 The framework handles invoking a synchronous `Invoke` method if you don't need to perform asynchronous work.
 The following method creates a synchronous Invoke view component: